 Questioning an inactive want, is the same as questioning an attachment.
 When the underlying attachment is no longer there, a lot of freedom comes in.
 Then you can be happy staying—and you can be happy going.

 This is the benefit of questioning hidden wants, whether activated or inert.
 When the want is questioned, a new sense of freedom predominates.
 Preferences will still be there, but openness prevails.

-Ready to Dive Into The Work In The New Year?
+Ready to Dive Into The Work?

 I hope to see you soon.

 Have a great week,

 “My experience is that confusion is the only suffering.
 Confusion is when you argue with what is.
 When you’re perfectly clear, what is is what you want.”
 Byron Katie, Question Your Thinking, Change The World.

 Further reading: How Does The Work Fit in with Wanting to Help Change the World?